BongoHive/weather-app/README.md

 # Weather app

-Create a simple weather app in react-native app, the interface should be intuitive and easy to use.
+Create a simple weather app in react-native, the interface should be intuitive and easy to use.

 ### Features

 - It should display the weather of the current location.
 - It should allow filtering to check other locations.
 - Display other details like the current date, city name and country and time.
+- It should have more than one screen

 > Use the openweathermap API,
 https://openweathermap.org/